MicrosoftDocs/power-platform/power-platform/admin/web-application-requirements.md

 |Memory|2-GB RAM|4-GB RAM or more|
 |Display|Super VGA with a resolution of 1024 x 768|Super VGA with a resolution of 1024 x 768|

- Running [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps on a computer that has less than the recommended requirements may result in inadequate performance.
+ Running Dynamics 365 apps on a computer that has less than the recommended requirements may result in inadequate performance.
 Additionally, satisfactory performance may be experienced running systems that use a different hardware configuration than those published here—for example, a system with a modern quad-core processor, lower clock speed, and more RAM.

  **Network requirements**

- [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps are designed to work best over networks that have the following elements:
+ Dynamics 365 apps are designed to work best over networks that have the following elements:

 -   Bandwidth greater than 50 KBps (400 kbps)